 This training program consists of a two-way bridge for training students from the human-centered sciences (Economics, Linguistics, Political Science, Psychology, Neurobiology and Behavior, and Sociology) in computer and data science coursework, as well as to train data science students (Computer Science and Applied Mathematics & Statistics) on how to address human-centered problems.

-Ph.D. students from both the human-centered science departments and the data science departments will have their choice of focus.
+PhD students from both the human-centered science departments and the data science departments will have their choice of course track.
 The Focus of Artificial Intelligence is open to any human-centered science student or Applied Math & Statistics student.
-The Focus of Human-Centered Data Science is open to both data science and human-centered science trainees.
+The Advanced Graduate Certificate in Human-Centered Data Science is open to both data science and human-centered science trainees.

-All trainees are expected to participate in at least 2 research practica (0-3 credits), where trainees and faculty across disciplines will collaborate on convergent data science research projects pertaining to bias in data, humans, and institutions.
-Trainees will be encouraged to participate in an optional data science intership as well.
+All trainees are expected to participate in at least 2 years of Research Practica (0-3 credits), where trainees and faculty across disciplines will collaborate on convergent data science research projects pertaining to bias in data, humans, and institutions.